amitsaha/raspi-guide/chap1/raspi_1.rst

     Wed Dec 19 07:20:22 EST 2012

 That may seem to be right time, since its just a month or so back.
 But, actually it isn't.
-I am writing this article in 2013.
+I am writing this in 2013.
 Seems like NTP is not working as it should because the NTP daemon is not installed.
 Install it using ::